• A closeup of three lobed leaves with plants in the background.

 • Small infestations can be controlled manually by digging and removing the root crowns.
 Saplings are easily pulled by hand or controlled by mowing.

-• Prescribed burning can be an effective method of control on established populations.
+• Prescribed burning can be an effective method of control for established populations.
 Make sure to contact the Minnesota Department of Natural Resources to learn more about control burning practices and regulations.